bcgov/design-system/components/alert_banners/README.md

 - Allow users the ability to dismiss alerts when appropriate.

 ### Error Alert
-Use error alerts if a service is cancelled, there's a risk to health or safety to people in completing an activity or with form validation errors that will block the user from completing their task.
+Use error alerts if a service is cancelled, there's a risk to health or safety to people in completing an activity, or with form validation errors that will block the user from completing their task.

 ### Warning Alert
 Use warning alerts when there is something urgent or to help someone avoid a problem for things like delays, closures at certain locations, and other types of service disruptions.